akumina/AkuminaDev/docs/Modern-Faq.md

 When using the Akumina page editing experience in the **Single Page Application** (SPA), SPFx/Modern web parts cannot be added to pages, only Akumina widgets.

-When using the SharePoint page editing experience with the **Akumina Widget Picker** and/or the **Application Extension**, both Modern Web Parts and Akumina widgets can be used.

 ## Where are the Assets stored?

 Since Modern restricts the use of the **Style Library**, the asset files are stored in another library, named **Akumina Library** by default.
 In addition, the assets can be also be in a central site collection - see [More](https://akumina.github.io/docs/AK-Central-Site-Support.html).
-The **digitalworkplace.env.js** file, when used, is placed in the Akumina Private Library; see [More](https://akumina.github.io/docs/Modern-AWP#setup-installation).
+The **digitalworkplace.env.js** file, when used, is placed in the Akumina Private Library.

 ## How do I update my widget packages to use a different library name?